ebaudet/abstract-vm/README.md

- dump         : print all the stack values assert VALUE : assert top stack value to VALUE add          : unstack the 2 top stack's value and add them sub          : unstack the 2 top stack's value and substract them mul          : unstack the 2 top stack's value and multiply them div          : unstack the 2 top stack's value and divide them mod          : unstack the 2 top stack's value and mod them
+ dump         : print all the stack values assert VALUE : assert top stack value to VALUE add          : unstack the 2 top stack's value and add them sub          : unstack the 2 top stack's value and subtract them mul          : unstack the 2 top stack's value and multiply them div          : unstack the 2 top stack's value and divide them mod          : unstack the 2 top stack's value and mod them